rhyolight/numenta-web/packages/numenta.com/pages/company/newsletter/2015/07/02/announcing-open-source-htm-app-grok-for-stocks.md

 ---
 author: Donna Dubinsky
-brief: Over the last two years, we have created a series of example applications that illustrate the capabilities of HTM.
+description: Over the last two years, we have created a series of example applications that illustrate the capabilities of HTM.
 Grok for IT Analytics, available for download on the Amazon Web Services Marketplace
 date: 2015/07/02
 image: ../images/image.png
 org: CEO